NclRSE-Training/2025-01-21-NCL/index.md

 {% endcomment %}

 <p>
+<strong>Accessibility:</strong>
-Accessibility: {% if online == "false" %} We are committed to making this workshop accessible to everybody.
+  {% if online == "false" %} We are committed to making this workshop accessible to everybody.
 For workshops at a physical location, the workshop organizers have checked that:

 The room is wheelchair / scooter accessible.
 Accessible restrooms are available.